maamari/audiobook-copilot/README.md

-> **Note**: This entire project, including all code, documentation, the following README, and this disclaimer was generated with the assistance of AI (Claude 3.5 Sonnet).
-Karime Maamari does not take responsibility for any errors, inaccuracies, or potential issues that may arise from using this AI-generated code.
-Use at your own discretion.

 # Audiobook Copilot

 An interactive audiobook player with real-time AI-powered question answering capabilities.
 Integrates voice input, audio transcription, and contextual understanding to provide immediate answers about audiobook content.